 Baker College Muskegon campus SNA students work closely with Baker College Muskegon SNA Faculty Advisor, Kelly Martin, and Injury Prevention Coordinator at Mercy Health, Holly Alway, in supporting Period of Purple Crying.

 SNA seniors are represented by:

 Gabrielle Dobos, Period of Purple Crying Student Liaison within the SNA board

-Jadyn Midkiff, President of the SNA Board at BC Muskegon
+Jadyn Midkiff, President of the SNA Board at Baker College Muskegon

-Amanda Moran, Co-Vice President of the SNA Board at BC Muskegon
+Amanda Moran, Co-Vice President of the SNA Board at Baker College Muskegon

 Senior Muskegon Campus nursing students have worked most closely with the Period of Purple Crying Initiative to date, and are currently supporting underclassmen to step into their roles upon graduation.

 “I am very proud of the Baker Muskegon SNA students for this accomplishment.
 In supporting initiatives like Period of Purple Crying, these students are supporting population health and improving health outcomes for infants,” said advisor Kelly Martin.
 “This recognition sheds light on their hard work and the impact they are having on those in our community.
 I commend our Senior Board Members for their dedication to this initiative.
 Not only are they diligently working to support the initiative currently, but they are actively planning to support the sustainability of the project once they graduate come May.
 Thanks to them and their dedication, student engagement in the Period of Purple Crying will continue to impact community health far into the future.”

 Judging criteria for the award were based on the relevance of the project to the theme, community impact, media coverage, clarity of message, originality/creativity, attainment of goals, and positive results attained.